tisem-digital-marketing/2021-smwa/docs/final_project.md

 The individual final project is made up of three milestones.

-Instructions on how to gain access to each milestone's templates is available below.
+Instructions on how to gain access to each milestone's template is available below.

 ## Milestone 1: Proposal & Data